-The Summer Opportunities for Access & Inclusion application must be submitted online by March 1 and all supporting documents are due to our office by March 15 - APPLY NOW!
+The Summer Opportunities for Access & Inclusion application must be submitted online by March 1 and all supporting documents are due to our office by March 15.
 Once we process your online application, you'll receive an email from the Pre-College Admission Team with information on how to upload supporting documents electronically.

-- The Summer Opportunities for Access & Inclusion application is only available online - APPLY NOW!
+- The Summer Opportunities for Access & Inclusion application is only available online.

 - High School Transcript - Please send your most recent high school transcript (may be unofficial), and any other grade reports not reflected in the transcript.
 We may follow up for your official transcripts at time of enrollment.

 - Standardized Test Scores: Please self-report your most recent PSAT, SAT, PLAN or ACT within your application and submit an unofficial score report.
 However, we may follow up for your official score report(s) at time of enrollment.

 - Letters of Recommendation: We require a recommendation from your school counselor/community-based organization advisor AND one academic teacher who's familiar with your work habits, academic work, and cooperation in group situations.
 (Academic teacher recommendations for the Summer Academy for Math & Science should be written by a STEM teacher.)